 Smaller or more saggy-appearing eyes

-At Eye Medical Clinic, we offer two different types of eyelid surgery that address both functional and aesthetic concerns.
+At Eye Medical Clinic, our blepharoplasty procedure address both functional and aesthetic concerns for upper eyelids.

 Functional Upper Eyelid Blepharoplasty addresses upper eyelid droopiness that is significant enough to interfere with vision and daily tasks like reading and driving.